BDRX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Biodexa Pharmaceuticals Plc And Encourages Investors To Cont...

-NEW YORK, Oct.
-27, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Biodexa Pharmaceuticals Plc ("Biodexa" or "the Company") (NASDAQ: BDRX ).
-Investors who purchased Biodexa securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/BDRX .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+29, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Biodexa Pharmaceuticals Plc (“Biodexa” or“the Company”) (NASDAQ: BDRX).
+Investors who purchased Biodexa securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/BDRX .

 Investigation Details